collective/collective.patchwatcher/README.rst

 Support
 -------

-If you are having issues, please let us know.
+If you are having issues, please let us know via the github issue tracker or contact one of the contributors.
-We have a mailing list located at: project@example.com

 License